sonchau/geografia/readme.md

 Please follow the instruction https://storybook.js.org/basics/quick-start-guide/ to install storybook locally.

+8. Gemini screenshot tests, you need to have 3 terminals opened.
+First terminal is running storybook ( `npm run storybook`), on second terminal needs to start selenium server (`selenium-standalone start`), and on the third terminal you can run screenshot tests `npm run gemini-test`

+9. `npm run cypress:open`

+Click on "Run all tests" to run all end to end tests.
+Please make sure your dev-server is running.

-NOTE: This project is set up to run on Ubuntu 14, some of the dependencies may be required differently on other operating system.
+NOTE: This project is set up to run on Ubuntu 14, some of the dependencies may be required differently on other operating systems.

 # Technology used
 ### ES6